 Oh, so you’re a new graduate and you’d rather focus on the science of chiropractic, because that’s more tangible and respectable than discussions about philosophy, right?
 OK, that’s fine.
 So let’s hear some, Dr New Graduate.
 Give us 5 minutes on The Science.

-So they’ll launch off into this rhapsody about the importance of differential diagnosis of this, this, and this, or the difference between gram positive and gram negative bacteria, how do to a George’s Test, so we can make the proper referral, etc, and don’t stray beyond our area… Merck Manual board questions on medical science – signs and symptoms and lab tests for drug therapy.
-All the endless minutiae that they memorized for Diagnosis class.
+So they’ll launch off into this rhapsody about the importance of differential diagnosis of this and that, or the difference between gram positive and gram negative bacteria, how do to a George’s Test, so we can make the proper referral, etc, and don’t stray beyond our area… Merck Manual board questions on medical science – signs and symptoms and lab tests for drug therapy.
+All the endless minutiae that they memorized to pass the Boards.

 But wait a minute.
 They just changed the subject!
 What does any of that have to do with chiropractic?